MrDmitry/aidenhale.dev/web/data/work/docker_deploy/README.md

 ### Iterating on the prototype

-Even though the main problem was resolved, there were runtime issues discovered, they were mostly related to how non-portable the vendor software is:
+The main problem was resolved, but we discovered some runtime issues that were related to the non-portability of the vendor software:
 * Developers use different UIDs (necessary UID shimming is done on the client side)
-* Vendor software is installed (and usable) only for the UID at the time of installation
+* The installed vendor software usable only for the installing user UID
-* Some additional configuration was required
+* Additional configuration is required on the client side

-An easy workaround of `chmod -R g=u` solved portability (ensuring that shimming adds the GID of the baked-in user) and, coupled with additional configuration via another Dockerfile, it effectively doubled the image size:
+An easy workaround of `chmod -R g=u` solved portability (ensuring that shimming adds the GID of the default user) and, coupled with additional configuration via another `Dockerfile`, it effectively doubled the image size:
 ```bash
 $ docker images deploy
 REPOSITORY   TAG               IMAGE ID       CREATED          SIZE